Sophia of Prussia: Social work

 Throughout her life in Greece, Sophia was actively involved in social work and helping the underprivileged.
 Following in the footsteps of Queen Olga, she led various initiatives in the field of education, soup kitchens and development of hospitals and orphanages.
 In 1896, the Crown Princess also founded the Union of Greek Women, a particularly active organization in the field of assistance to refugees from the Ottoman Empire.
 Fascinated by arboriculture and concerned by the fires that regularly ravaged the country, Sophia was also interested in the reforestation.
 In addition, she was one of the founders of the Greek Animal Protection Society.

 However, it was during wartime that Sophie showed the most resilience.
 In 1897, when the Thirty Days' War broke out, Sophia and other female members of the royal family actively worked with the Greek Red Cross in order to help wounded soldiers.
 On the Thessalian front, the Crown Princess founded field hospitals, visited the wounded and even directly administered care for victims of the fighting.
 Sophia also facilitated the arrival of English nurses in Greece and even participated in the training of young women volunteers to provide assistance to wounded soldiers.

 The involvement of Sophia and her mother-in-law in the aid to the victims of fighting (either of Greek or Turkish origin) was so active that it elicited admiration from other European courts.
 As a reward for their work, both women were decorated with the Royal Red Cross by Queen Victoria, in December 1897.
-Unfortunately for the Crown Princess, her help for the wounded soldiers was less appreciated in Greece, where the population blamed the royal family, and especially Diadochos Constantine, for the loss against the Ottomans.
+Unfortunately for the Crown Princess, her help for the wounded soldiers was less appreciated in Greece, where the population blamed the royal family, and especially Constantine, who was commander-in-chief of the Greek army in Thessaly, for the loss against the Ottomans.